 Should You Invest With Wealthsimple

-Wealthsimple stands as a leading robo-advisor for customers in Canada, the U.S., and Great Britain.
+Wealthsimple stands as a leading robo-advisor in Canada - and serves customers in Canada, the U.S., and Great Britain.
 Built on a solid foundation, the company has grown at a rapid pace, attracting committed customers and employees alike.

 Strong branding, transparency, a focus on growth all make this a robo-advisor to watch — and for more than the just automated portfolio management.